IAsDoubleYou/ha_mysql/README.md

 # ha_mysql
 Custom component that provides a HA sensor to retrieve the result of a specified MySQL Query

-The component creates sensors for each default query that is defined in the configuration.yaml.
+The component creates a sensor for each (initial) query that is defined in the configuration.yaml.
-The query can be overruled at run time when executing the **ha_mysql.execute** function
+The query can be overriden at run time when executing the **ha_mysql.set_query** function

 The query should be written in the form:
 ```text